arbor-sim/arbor/doc/tutorial/single_cell_allen.rst

 The result
 ----------

 Let's look at the result!
 In step **(16)** we first load the reference generated with Neuron and the AllenSDK.
-Because this was sampled at 200 kHz, we take every tenth value through a list comprehension.
 Then, we extract Arbor's output, accessible after the simulation ran at :class:`arbor.single_cell_model.traces`.
 Then, we plot them, together with the :class:`arbor.single_cell_model.spikes` in step **(17)**.